Configure Real-Time Data Integration With Oracle Autonomous Database

 4. Table Name: Enter the table name that you want to create in the new application.

-5. Data Transfer: Select one of the following options:
+5. Data Transfer: Select one of these options:

-• Once Daily: Data is transferred to the Oracle Autonomous Database instance once in a day as per the daily extraction period configured in the system.
+• Once Daily: Data is transferred to the Oracle Autonomous Database instance once in a day as per the daily extraction period configured in Oracle Field Service.

 • Real-time: Data transfer from Oracle Field Service to Oracle Autonomous Database occurs in near real time.